Electric Bike

 Yes, cycling is an effective way to lose weight because it increases your heart rate, increases calorie burning, and boosts your overall metabolism.

-Cycling can help you lose weight.
-As an aerobic exercise, it can not only help burn fat, but also enhance cardiopulmonary function and improve physical endurance and health.
+As an aerobic exercise, cycling can not only help burn fat, but also enhance cardiopulmonary function and improve body endurance and health.
 Regular cycling, combined with a balanced diet, can effectively reduce weight and maintain a healthy body.

 The top speed of an e-bike usually depends on its type and local regulations.
 For example, in the United States, Class 1 and Class 2 e-bikes have a top speed limit of 20 mph (approximately 32 km/h), while Class 3 e-bikes can reach a top speed of 28 mph (approximately 45 km/h).